Sorry, you need to enable JavaScript to visit this website.

 Political Agreement on Sports (2014)

 In 2014, the Danish parliament launched the Political Agreement on Sports (‘Den politiske stemmeaftale om idræt’).
-In May 2021, the finance committee in the Danish parliament agreed to renew and thus continue the agreement for 2021-2026.

-The agreement establishes the policy in different areas of Danish sports policy, for instance elite sports, anti-doping, sports in schools, etc.
+The agreement establishes the policy in different areas of Danish sports policy, for instance, elite sports, anti-doping, sports in schools, etc.

 However, all groups in society must be given the opportunity to participate in sports and/or exercise.
 The policy plan thus addresses the importance of a special effort in relation to children, adolescents and adults who are not already a part of organised sport, as well as disabled or vulnerable groups who may otherwise experience difficulty when it comes to being included in traditional association settings.